germaniuss/liboauth/README.md

 - [x] Auto refresh "access token" with zero overhead for the user.
 - [x] Cross-compatibility with Windows/Apple/Linux
 - [x] The response code and content type (as well as the response data) are returned.
-- [x] Custom cache data structure.
+- [x] Custom cache data structure with cache saving between sessions.

 ### Missing functionality